 - Alternate subjects, but also tasks, e.g. reading a chapter, memorising essential points, repeating exercises, etc.

 Getting down to work is the most difficult.
 Work to be done is more tyring than work behind you.
+Some tips:

 - set how much time you are prepared to spend

 - time yourself: a limited period of time is better used